soc-ucsd/mixed-traffic/README.md

 ## Topic 3: Cooperative Formation of Multiple Autonomous Vehicles: beyond platooning <a name="Topic-3"></a>

 In mixed traffic flow, the prevailing platooning of multiple AVs is not the only choice for cooperative formation.
 We re-design the control strategies of AVs in different formations and investigate the optimal formation of multiple AVs using a set-function optimization perspective.
-Two predominant optimal formations, i.e., **uniform distribution** and **platoon formation**, emerges from extensive numerical experiments.
+Two predominant optimal formations, i.e., **uniform distribution** and **platoon formation**, emerge from extensive numerical experiments.
 <p align="center">
 <img src="images/img/uniform_distribution.gif" align="center" width="70%"/>
 </p>